Using the UK Conformity Assessed (UKCA) Mark After Brexit

 - The correct conformity assessment procedures have been carried out, and products have the correct conformity markings

-- A copy of the declaration of conformity is maintained for a period of 10 years
+- A copy of the declaration of conformity is maintained for 10 years

 - Products conform with the relevant essential requirements